ros2/ros2_documentation/source/Concepts/About-Catment.rst

    #.
 Corollary: **Migration to a new meta-build system should not be required without a very good reason.**
-      If a developer doesn't want the functionality offered by the new system, then they shouldn't be coerced into migrating from the old system unless there's something irrevocably broken about the old system (e.g., ``rosbuild``\ 's in-source build pattern and lack of an "install" step).
+      If a developer doesn't want the functionality offered by the new system, then they shouldn't be coerced into migrating from the old system unless there's something irrevocably broken about the old system (e.g. ``rosbuild``\ 's in-source build pattern and lack of an "install" step).

 #.
    **Interoperability is a good thing.**
    Whenever possible (not all combinations will be practical), developers should be able to mix and match meta-build systems, including mixing their different aspects (i.e., use the building tool from one system and the API from another).
-   Such mixing and matching is especially important when developers want to combine a large existing codebase using one meta-build system (e.g., ROS with ``catkin``) with new libraries and tools offered by a codebase using another meta-build system (e.g., ROS 2 with ``ament``).
+   Such mixing and matching is especially important when developers want to combine a large existing codebase using one meta-build system (e.g. ROS with ``catkin``) with new libraries and tools offered by a codebase using another meta-build system (e.g. ROS 2 with ``ament``).
    Ideally, that kind of combination can be done without requiring changes to the API used by either codebase and without telling the developer which builder tool to use.